yumengch/pyPDAF/README.md

 ```
 Will run the model with 4 ensemble members where each member uses 1 process.

-## Note:
+## Documentation:
 Currently, it interfaces with subroutines of ```PDAF-V2.0``` with an example for online coupling with PDAF using a simple model based on the [tutorial](http://pdaf.awi.de/trac/wiki/FirstSteps) from PDAF.
 Some interface in Python changes slightly due to different ways to handling return values in Python from Fortran.

-Visit [here](https://yumengch.github.io/pyPDAF/index.html) to check more detailed documentation on installation, Python interface, and implementation guide on pyPDAF.
+[This documentation](https://yumengch.github.io/pyPDAF/index.html) contains more details on installation, Python interface, and implementation guide on pyPDAF.
 The simplified interfaces in PDAF are not supported.

 ## Contributors:
 Yumeng Chen, Lars Nerger